zalora/replicator/README.md

 About
 =====
-This is a utility to automate DB replication for
-MySQL database family.
+This is a utility to automate DB replication setup for MySQL database family.
 It is primarily aimed for multi-source replication (MariaDB >= 10.0.1 and MySQL >= 5.7), but can be used for a single-source replication.

+Replicator is neither a database server configurator, nor a replication tool.
+In a nutshell, Replicator creates dumps with `mysqldump`, imports dumps into slaves, and sets master options at slaves.
+Replication is performed by MariaDB/MySQL servers.

 Requirements
 ============